dasarpai/old.dasarpai.github.io/_dsblog/2023-08-21-Comprehensive-Glossary-of-LLM.md

 ### Top-5 error rate:
 The percentage of images for which the correct class is not in the top 5 predictions.
 It is typically used in image classification tasks.

+## EM - Exact Match
+EM used in NLP task evaluation, particularly in tasks like question answering and text generation.
+The EM metric measures the percentage of predictions that exactly match the ground truth or reference answers.

+If the model's answer matches the reference answer word-for-word, then the EM score for that particular instance is 1.
+If the answers do not match exactly, the EM score is 0.
+The EM score is then calculated as the ratio of instances where the model's answer matches the reference answer exactly to the total number of instances in the evaluation dataset.

+## ROUGE
+ROUGE (Recall-Oriented Understudy for Gisting Evaluation): ROUGE is another metric used for evaluating text summarization and generation tasks.
+It measures the overlap of n-grams between the generated text and the reference text.
+[ROUGE More..](/dsblog/ml-tasks-and-model-evaluation#what-is-rouge-score)

+## METEOR
+Metric for Evaluation of Translation with Explicit ORdering: METEOR is a metric that combines multiple measures including precision, recall, stemming, and synonymy.
+It aims to provide a balanced evaluation of machine translation quality.[METEOR More..](/dsblog/ml-tasks-and-model-evaluation#what-is-meteor-score)

 ## Loss function: